 “Dear [name],

-When you save the application, you should save it on a secure drive that is logged.
-You should also set up a “reminder procedure” to ensure that you erase the application no later than after six months.
+When you save the application, you must save it on a secure drive.
+You should also set up a reminder so that you can be sure you remember to delete the application after a maximum of six months.